blinkk/amagaki-starter/README.md

 ## Creating pages

-`amagaki-starter` uses the
+This project uses the [`@amagaki/amagaki-plugin-page-builder`](https://github.com/blinkk/amagaki-plugin-page-builder).
-[`@amagaki/amagaki-plugin-page-builder`](https://github.com/blinkk/amagaki-plugin-page-builder).
+The plugin generates the core markup for each page and manages partials.
-The page builder plugin generates the core markup for each page and manages partials.

 Partials are standalone, isolated modules that can be mixed and matched to approach page building by assembling reusable modules.

 1. Create partials by adding files in the following locations: